-- 1. Marijuana plants at any stage of growth; - 2.
-Infused products at any stage of production; and - 3.
-Components used for the production of final marijuana product, such as water or growing materials. - (D) Within five (5) business days of collecting a sample, the testing facility shall file a report in the statewide track and trace system detailing all test results and stating whether the lot passed or failed each required test.
-Filing of this report must coincide with or precede any notice of test results to the originating facility. - (E) Testing of the cannabinoid profile of the final marijuana product shall include those analytes listed below, and the acceptable limits for each analyte will be a percentage deviation from the mean in concentration throughout the lot of fifteen percent (15%) or less: - 1.
-Delta-9 tetrahydrocannabinol (THC), CAS number 1972-08-3; - 2.
-Tetrahydrocannabinol acid (THCA), CAS number 23978-85-0; - 3.
+- (D) Harvest and process lots that have passed mandatory testing may not be retested for purposes of replacing mandatory testing results without written approval from the department. - (E) Testing of the cannabinoid profile of the final marijuana product shall include those analytes listed below and shall be reported on a dry weight basis for dried, unprocessed marijuana and prerolls and on an "as is" basis for all other marijuana product.
+The acceptable limits for each analyte will be a percentage deviation from the mean, using at least three (3) samples, in concentration throughout the lot of fifteen percent (15%) or less: - 1.
+Delta-9-tetrahydrocannabinol ($\Delta 9$ -THC), CAS number 1972-08-3; - 2.
+Delta-9-tetrahydrocannabinolic acid (Δ 9-THCA), CAS number 23978-85-0: - 3.
 Cannabidiol (CBD), CAS number 13956-29-1; - 4.
-Cannabidiolic acid (CBDA), CAS number 1244-58-2; and - 5.
-Cannabinol (CBN), CAS number 521-35-7. - (F) Testing for contaminants in the final marijuana product shall include, but shall not be limited to: - 1.
+Cannabidiolic acid (CBDA), CAS number 1244-58-2; - 5.
+Cannabinol (CBN), CAS number 521-35-7; - 6.
+Tetrahydrocannabivarin (THCV), CAS number 31262-37-0; - 7.
+Cannabidivarin (CBDV), CAS number 24274-48-4; and - 8.
+Delta-8-tetrahydrocannabinol ($\Delta 8$ -THC), CAS number 5957-75-5. - (F) The testing licensee shall ensure that any samples for mandatory testing of marijuana are prepared in accordance with the following requirements: - 1.
+The testing licensee shall first remove any sample increments required to conduct testing for microbials and water activity; - 2.
+If the final marijuana product includes such things as stems, seeds, wrap, or leaves, those items must also be included in the sample, but if the final marijuana product will not include such things as stems, seeds, wrap, or leaves, those items must be removed from the product lot prior to sampling; - 3.
+A wrap, crutch, or filter, if present, shall be removed for cannabinoid profile screening; and - 4.
+In the preparation of samples intended for potency analysis, the laboratory may not adulterate or attempt to manipulate the potency of the sample. - (G) Testing for contaminants in the final marijuana product shall include, but shall not be limited to - 1.
 Microbial screening.
-A test will fail if it shows- - A. A mycotoxin concentration, including aflatoxins and ochratoxin A, of greater than 20 micrograms per kilogram; - B. Pathogenic E. coli or salmonella concentrations detectable in 1 gram; and - C. Pathogenic Aspergillus species A. fumigatus, A. flavus, A. niger, or A. terreus detectable in 1 gram; - 2.
+A test will fail if it shows - - A. A total mycotoxin concentration, including aflatoxins and ochratoxin A, of greater than twenty (20) micrograms per kilogram; - B. Pathogenic E. coli or salmonella concentrations detectable in one (1) gram; and - C. Pathogenic Aspergillus species A. fumigatus, A. flavus, A. niger, or A. terreus detectable in one (1) gram; - 2.
 Chemical residue screening.
 A test will fail if it shows -